jacanchaplais/heparchy/README.md

 - [ ] Direct interface from LHE and HepMC files to HDF5 format
 - [X] Jupyter notebook examples
 - [X] Pip installation script
+- [ ] Warning: before the first release, the read interface may change to improve consistency with the write interface